Are you a Business Owner?

 The hotel trades 9 superior en-suite letting bedrooms plus a 2-bedroom self-contained annex culminating in a 3-Star (Hotel) award.
 These facets coupled with the private 2-bedroom owners / staff accommodation make this a strong trading proposition and home.
 Throughout the property, the support facilities are of an exceptional nature.
 The business aspects coupled with spacious owner’s accommodation make this a superior proposition for a discerning buyer.

 The current owners of the Lime Tree Hotel are not hands on operators; one partner has a full-time, senior role outwith the business, and the other focusses on the creative aspects.
 Neither have a significant role within the practical food or room service aspects of the business.
 Their input is generally centred on the higher-level management functions.
 The business operates with robust staffing levels and it is believed that key staff would be pleased to retain their roles under new ownership.
 The Lime Tree Hotel, by choice of the owners, currently operates about 10½ months out of 12.
 The extant business model does not cater for lunch time service; thus presenting new owners with a sound prospect of increasing the food trade.
 Mainly accommodation led, the owners trade successfully maintaining a strong level of turnover and high profitability.
-Income is generated through the 9 quality en-suite letting bedrooms and self-catering revenue, with additional turnover from licensed wet sales and evening meals.
+Income is generated through the 9 quality en-suite letting bedrooms and self-catering revenue, with additional turnover from licensed wet sales, evening meals and the recent addition of an outside catering area and pizza oven.
 Trading as an independent hotel, the proprietors ensure the standard and level of service is to a high standard as reflected in the gradings, reviews and awards being received by the business.
 There is considerable potential for new owners to approach the trading aspects differently by focussing on greater food provision, offering a broader range of meal service times.
 There is capacity to take more advantage of the winter trade as Fort William is one of the main winter sports venues in Scotland.
 Should they so desire, these initiatives would increase turnover and generate even greater profitability.

 The vendors believe that the gallery offers greater potential beyond its aesthetic appeal.
 The gallery itself has been used sparingly for functions but this is something that could be developed further.
 There is also strong potential that the gallery could be converted into 5 additional letting bedrooms.
 Such a change could be achieved without onerous outlay as this facility was designed with such an option being ‘built into’ the original development.